kousha1999/kousha1999.github.io/posts/2021/FreeBSD-Journay.md

 3. Then update it before install any package from it by `sudo portsnap fetch update`

 /etc/rc.conf vs /boot/loader.conf?
 loader.conf starts during boot while rc.conf starts after boot process.
-So do not add a driver load in both of them, because it is useless.
+So do not add a driver/service/etc. load in both of them, because it is useless.
 When something is loaded during boot, it is not going to load again after boot process.

 ### Portmaster
 `sudo pkg install portmaster`